Nico Hoerner Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Pirates' 4.19 team ERA ranks 15th across all league pitching staffs.
+- The Pirates have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).
+- Pirates pitchers combine to allow 67 home runs (one per game), the third-fewest in the league.

+- Oviedo makes the start for the Pirates, his 14th of the season.
+He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.